 If you need help with your computer accounts or passwords, please see the learning commons or the office.

 Website

 Visit our website at robertbateman.abbyschools.ca for important information including the latest updates on grad information, exam schedules, staff contact, parent information, school calendar, MyEducationBC, and much, much more.
-Stay connected using social media as well.

 Textbooks